How Google Business Profile Reviews Are Filtered for Spam

 Authentic reviews do not contain deceptive content, fake engagement, mature content, spam, profanity, harassment or hate speech, confidential information, or conflicts of interest.
 While most of the above requirements are straightforward, “conflict of interest” tends to be a bit more confusing.
 To make this clearer, examples of “conflicts of interest” based on our experience include the following:

-• Reviews left by the business owner or employees
+- Reviews left by the business owner or employees

-• Reviews left by individuals who are incentivized (either monetary compensation or other incentive) for the review.
+- Reviews left by individuals who are incentivized (either monetary compensation or other incentive) for the review.
 This directly violates Google’s policies on review collection.

-Ultimately, the reviews must be genuine and on-topic since the goal of Google’s policies is to ensure that all reviews are genuine and reliable for all.
+Ultimately, the reviews must be genuine and on-topic since the goal of Google’s policies is to ensure that all reviews are genuine and reliable for searchers.
 You can read Google’s full Prohibited and Restricted Content Policy online which pertains to reviews and use of other Google tools.
+Additionally, you can check out our article on who is allowed to write a Google review.

 How Does Google Figure Out Which Content is Spam?